elotroalex/chiens/_texts/translation.md

 - A phallic time, rife with miracles.

 *(He laughs idiotically and sits on his throne.
-The first three gods touch their foreheads and point to the fourth god to indicate he is mad.)*
+The first three gods touch their foreheads and point to the fourth god to imply he is mad.)*

 - {:.sp} The Archbishop.